rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 | full | +10% overhead for vpn | low | 100% encryption | yes
 | split | just kilobytes per day | very low | dns encryption only | yes

-The technical merits of major choices in this guide are outlined in [REASONS.md](./REASONS.md).

 ---

 # Quickstart